CZ-NIC/fred-docs/AdminManual/Appendixes/CSParams/index.rst

    .. _csparams-zone:

    ``zone``
-      zone to which the domain in question belongs
+      zone in question (FQDN with the leading dot) ???